nachiket-kumar/terraform-interview-notes/Readme.md

 ```

 The snippet specifies the minimum version of Terraform required to run the configuration, ensuring compatibility and preventing potential issues that may arise from using older versions
-The required_version parameter in a terraform block is used to specify the minimum version of Terraform that is required to run the configuration.
+The `required_version` parameter in a terraform block is used to specify the minimum version of Terraform that is required to run the configuration.
 This parameter is optional, but it can be useful for ensuring that a Terraform configuration is only run with a version of Terraform that is known to be compatible.

 For example, if your Terraform configuration uses features that were introduced in Terraform 1.9.2, you could include the following terraform block in your configuration to ensure that Terraform 1.9.2 or later is used

 https://developer.hashicorp.com/terraform/language/settings#specifying-a-required-terraform-version

-3. Each Terraform workspace uses its own state file to manage the infrastructure associated with that workspace.
+`3`.
+Each Terraform workspace uses its own state file to manage the infrastructure associated with that workspace.
 This allows Terraform to manage multiple sets of infrastructure independently and avoid conflicts.
 Each Terraform workspace has its own Terraform state file that keeps track of the resources and their attributes, so changes made in one workspace will not affect the infrastructure managed by other workspaces.

 In fact, having different state files provides the benefits of workspaces, where you can separate the management of infrastructure resources so you can make changes to specific resources without impacting resources in others....

 https://developer.hashicorp.com/terraform/language/state/workspaces#workspace-internals

-4. Understanding how indexes work is essential when working with different variable types and resource blocks that use count or for_each.
+`4`.
+Understanding how indexes work is essential when working with different variable types and resource blocks that use count or `for_each`.
 Therefore, what is the output value of the following code snippet?

 ```hcl
 variable "candy_list" {